The Story Behind the Story ...

 Gracie, just a couple of weeks before diagnosis.

 Gracie and "guard dog" Roo two weeks after Gracie was diagnosed.

 Gracie getting her hair cut off prior to it falling out due to chemo.

 Gracie and her sister "chillaxing" while Gracie gets chemo via her port.

 Hi!
 I am Elizabeth Billups, author and illustrator of The Puddle Jumper's Guide to Kicking Cancer.
 It's wonderful to meet you ... at least via the Internet. :)

 My daughter, Gracie, was diagnosed with Leukemia when she was nine years old.
-(I am thrilled to report that she is scheduled to complete her treatment in just a couple of months, just before she turns 12 years old.)
+(I am thrilled to share she successfully completed her treatment in February 2018.
+YAHOO!!!)

 A couple weeks into treatment, Gracie and I played a little game to pass the time while waiting at the doctor's office.
 We tried to come up with a cancer term for each letter of the alphabet, starting with "A is for ANC.
 B is for blood, C is for cancer, etc." I can't remember how far we got, but Gracie said something like, "You should write an ABC book for kids about cancer."
 As I am a writer, I immediately thought this was an excellent idea!
 It would be a fun project for us to work on ... to quite frankly distract us a bit ... but also to hopefully produce something helpful for all children touched by cancer.